vedph/cadmus_doc/deploy/hosting-sample.md

 })(this);
 ```

-Thus, the final part of the Docker compose script is equal to the standard one, except for the image name (notice the `-prod` suffix here):
+Thus, the final part of the Docker compose script is equal to the standard one, except for the port number mapping (`80:80` instead of `4200:80`), and the image name (notice the `-prod` suffix here):

 ```yml
   cadmus-web: